 To reduce foreign currency exchange and interest rate risks, LP occasionally utilizes derivative financial instruments, which include forward exchange, options and futures contracts.
+For the years ended December 31, 2012, 2011 and 2010, LP did not enter into any material derivative financial contracts.
 U.S. GreenFiber, LLC (GreenFiber), a fifty percent owned joint venture between LP and Casella Waste Management, Inc. (accounted for under the equity method of accounting), entered into a swap contract for the purchase of raw materials.
-As of December 31, 2011, GreenFiber recognized \$1.4 million in "Other comprehensive income" to adjust these contracts to fair market value and, accordingly, LP has recorded its share, \$0.7 million, in LP's "Other comprehensive income."
-Additionally, LP has provided deferred taxes of \$(0.3) million associated with this swap.
+As of December 31, 2012, GreenFiber recognized \$1.2 million in "Other comprehensive income" to adjust these contracts to fair market value and, accordingly, LP has recorded its share, \$0.7 million, in LP's "Other comprehensive income."
+Additionally, LP has provided deferred taxes of \$0.2 million associated with this swap.